agadiffe/docker-django/README.md

 		'NAME': 'project_db',
 		'USER': 'root',
 		'PASSWORD': 'root',
-		'HOST': 'djangodb',
+		'HOST': 'db',
 		'PORT': '3306',
 	}
 }
 ```

-### initializing
+## Initialization
 first time running
-create a database called “project_db” (or whatever you configured)
+create a database called “project_db” (or whatever you configured in database)

-then, if you listen the django docs: RTFM :)
+then, if you listen the django docs:

 ### apply tabe modifications
 ```